JohnKiro/parsex-cl/README.md

     #<PACKAGE "PARSEX-CL.TEST/REGEX.TEST">
     TEST>

-Then, all defined test cases could be executed as follows:
+Finally, all defined test cases could be executed as follows:

     TEST> (run! :parsex-cl.regex.test-suite)

+Of course, specific test suites or individual test cases could be ran by using the corresponding test name.

-The output will provide information about the test cases (controlled by dynamic variables), including the following:
+The output will provide information about the test cases (controlled by dynamic variables), including the following (depending on some configuration variables):

 -   Text being matched.
 -   Regular expression being matched against.